Skip to content

 client.set_ready()?;

-Besides the state accessors, the only async method on the client is shutdown():
+Besides the state accessors and the *_reliable sends, the only other async method on the client is shutdown():

 Rust